-Foreign markets may respond differently to economic conditions than U.S. markets – so strong performance abroad may help to offset weak performance at home.
+One way to diversify your portfolio is to put some of your money in overseas investments.
+Foreign markets may respond differently to economic conditions than U.S. markets.
+That means strong performance abroad may help to offset weak performance at home.

 Foreign investments through a mutual fund